awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-lifecycleconfig-rule.md

 ## Properties<a name="aws-properties-s3-bucket-lifecycleconfig-rule-properties"></a>

 `AbortIncompleteMultipartUpload`  <a name="cfn-s3-bucket-rule-abortincompletemultipartupload"></a>
-Specifies a lifecycle rule that aborts incomplete multipart uploads to an Amazon S3 bucket\.
+Specifies a lifecycle rule that stops incomplete multipart uploads to an Amazon S3 bucket\.
 You must specify at least one of the following properties: `AbortIncompleteMultipartUpload`, `ExpirationDate`, `ExpirationInDays`, `NoncurrentVersionExpirationInDays`, `NoncurrentVersionTransition`, `NoncurrentVersionTransitions`, `Transition`, or `Transitions`\.
 *Required*: Conditional
 *Type*: [AbortIncompleteMultipartUpload](aws-properties-s3-bucket-abortincompletemultipartupload.md)